rollyourown-xyz/ryo-website-content/rollyourown/project_modules/ryo-wellknown/index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-The Well-known URI Server module is a re-usable module for other [rollyourown.xyz](https://rollyourown.xyz) projects.
+The Well-known URI Server module is a re-usable module for other rollyourown projects.
 The module provides a webserver to host [well-known locations](https://www.rfc-editor.org/rfc/rfc8615) for returning site-wide metadata for services.

 <!--more-->

-This documentation is intended for developers of rollyourown.xyz projects.
+This documentation is intended for developers of rollyourown projects.

-## TODOs on this page

-{{< highlight "primary" "ToDo">}}

-- [ ] Links in text

-{{< /highlight >}}

 ## Introduction

 This module deploys and configures an [nginx](https://nginx.org/) webserver to respond to [well-known Uniform Resource Identifiers](https://en.wikipedia.org/wiki/Well-known_URI).
-This provides a central module for hosting well-known URIs for any [rollyourown.xyz](https://rollyourown.xyz) project.
+This provides a central module for hosting well-known URIs for any rollyourown project.

-[Consul-Template](https://github.com/hashicorp/consul-template/) is used to dynamically load well-known configuration from kev-values in the [Consul](https://www.consul.io/) Key-Value Store running on the [host server](/rollyourown/projects/host_server/).
+[Consul-Template](https://github.com/hashicorp/consul-template/) is used to dynamically load well-known configuration from kev-values in the [Consul Key-Value Store](https://www.consul.io/docs/dynamic-app-config/kv) running on the [host server](/rollyourown/projects/host_server/).

 ## Repository links